Preparing for Bushfire Season

 For information about how to prepare for the bushfire season, refer to the Native Vegetation Council and SA CFS Guide.
 Information on native vegetation management is also available on the CFS website.

 The activities involving clearance that you can undertake on your property after a bushfire are highlighted below.
+For further information, see the Fact Sheet - Preparing for a Bushfire.

 Can I replace a fence?